 ACCG and the Carl Vinson Institute of Government have partnered to produce the 5th edition of the Handbook for Georgia County Commissioners with content written and reviewed by experts in their field.
 The Handbook is considered to be the most comprehensive reference guide to county government available.
 This edition of the Handbook includes over 600 pages of citations for hard to find statutory authority, best practice tips, organizational charts, statistics and most importantly, information that will assist in the day-to-day operations of the county.
 Please Note: Hard copies of the Handbook are no longer available.

-ACCG Guidebooks are available for download or purchase through the ACCG Storefront.
+ACCG Guidebooks are available for download.
 The guidebooks cover topics from county constitutional officers to local option sales tax to assist counties in their day-to-day operations on a variety of topics.
 Each publication is routinely updated to ensure that current and accurate information is available for county use.

 - Charting a Course for Cooperation and Collaboration